-Mentoring of undergraduate and graduate students, formally or informally, is an important aspect of "teaching and advising" and will be used to evaluate teaching effectiveness.
+^{} Mentoring of undergraduate and graduate students, formally or informally, is an important aspect of "teaching and advising" and will be used to evaluate teaching effectiveness.
 It is important to acknowledge and reward the efforts of faculty who guide research projects of undergraduate and graduate students, and who aid in the professional development of students by helping them prepare publications, conference presentations, and fellowship and grant applications.
-It is expected that each member of the Industrial Engineering faculty will be available to both undergraduate and graduate students outside of the classroom as teacher, advisor, and mentor.
+It is expected that each member of the Mechanical & Aerospace Engineering faculty will be available to both undergraduate and graduate students outside of the classroom as teacher, advisor, and mentor.
 Personal contact between the faculty member and students is an important part of the learning process of the student.
 This activity should extend to all students who seek help from, or counsel with, any member of the faculty.

-Several forms of evidence must be used to comprehensively assess teaching effectiveness.
-Materials appropriate for evaluating teaching may include: (a) student evaluations of instructor, (b) peer faculty evaluation, (c) self-evaluation, and (d) evidence of student learning.
+instructor, (b) peer faculty evaluation, (c) self-evaluation, and (d) evidence of student learning.